Jamaican Jerk Chicken

 This post may contain affiliate links.
 Read my full disclosure policy.

 This grilled jerk chicken recipe, adapted from Food & Wine, is my go-to recipe.
 For best results, marinate the chicken overnight.
 The marinade is also great on beef, pork, or shrimp (although for shrimp, marinate for only 30 minutes to 1 hour), so feel free to double and freeze it for other uses.
-Pair jerk chicken with cilantro lime rice and a black bean salad for a lovely summer meal.
+Pair jerk chicken with cilantro lime rice and a black bean salad for a delicious summer meal.

 “My Jamaican born husband said it was good.
 Enough said!!”